-I am lucky to visit Ladakh more than 12 times over the last decade as I organise Photo tours.
+I am lucky to visit Ladakh more than 20 times over the last decade as I organize Photo tours.
 Initially, I have done lot of exploratory trips and bike trips as well.

 I have seen these places in different climatic conditions and here is is a collection of some of the best pictures I have.
 There are many more, but I chose these to be here.